biblenerd/awesome-bible-developer-resources/README.md

 A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.

+For non-specialist enthusiasts (like myself), it can be challenging to get started and understand what types of formats and datasets are available.
+This awesome list will (hopefully) assist folks in *getting started* and identifying helpful biblical resources.

 | :memo: :copyright: :registered: :tm:        | I've attempted to include badges for licenses for resources where known.
 When no badge is shown, assume the resource is copyright &copy; its respective author.
 The underlying corpora within resources may have separate licensing terms.       |
 |---------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|